GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-content-view-delegate.md

 #### Parameters

-  - indexPath: The index path of the cell displaying the content view.
+  - `indexPath`: The index path of the cell displaying the content view.
 Equals to `nil` when the content view is displayed outside the collection/table view.

 ### messageContentViewDidTapOnThread(\_:​)